JerryI/tinyweb-mathematica/README.md

 ```
 then when you change `data` variable it will automatically update graph on the page.
 Please see more about it on [WLJS Interpreter](https://github.com/JerryI/wljs-interpreter) page.

+# Fullstack framework
+*Use Wolfram Language on backend & frontend*

-or if you want to run code entirely in a browser
+You can always run code entirely in a browser

 ```mathematica
 <div id="balls"></div>